Best Cafes in Asheville—A Local’s Perspective

 Hours: 8am to 3pm, Monday through Friday.
 9am to 3pm on Saturdays.

-Let’s say you’re sitting down someplace, with your friends, and you’re on your third cup of coffee.
-Your hands are starting to get fidgety.
+Let’s say you’re sitting down , with your friends, and you’re on your third cup of coffee.
+Your hands are getting fidgety.
 You’re re-arranging the silverware.
 Juggling the plates.
 Folding the straw wrappers into origami armies.
 The coffee’s in your fingers, and it’s itching for work.

 Well Played provides the natural answer to this conundrum: board games.
-The perfect sink for your caffeine-enhanced energy and attention.
-The two simply go hand in hand, and for my money, there’s no better way to while away an afternoon than with some bright-eyed companions and a board game that none of you have ever played before.
+They're the perfect sink for your caffeine-enhanced energy and attention.
+The two simply go hand in hand, and there’s no better way to while away an afternoon than with some bright-eyed companions and a board game that none of you have ever played before.

 To make things even more enticing, Well Played’s menu has a spread to match their gargantuan library of games.
 Brownies a la mode, peperoni flatbread, charcuterie boards, duck fat pretzel bites, café au lait, macchiato, local craft beer, cocktails, and Irish coffee.
 A little something for everyone at this excellent Asheville board game café.